jestjs/jest/docs/CLI.md

 Prevent tests from printing messages through the console.

+### `--testEnvironmentOptions`

+A JSON string with options that will be passed to the `testEnvironment`.
+The relevant options depend on the environment.

 ### `--testNamePattern=<regex>`

 Alias: `-t`.
 Run only tests with a name that matches the regex.
 For example, suppose you want to run only tests related to authorization which will have names like `"GET /api/posts with auth"`, then you can use `jest -t=auth`.